-In addition to cyclical data, further datagrams can be used for asynchronous or event driven communication.
-Besides the logical addressing, the master device can also address a slave device via its position in the network.
-This method is used during network boot-up to determine the network topology and compare it to the planned topology.
+In addition to logical addressing, the master device can also address a slave device via its position in the network.
+This method is used during network boot up to determine the network topology and compare it to the planned topology.

 Line, tree, star, or daisy-chain: EtherCAT supports almost all of topologies.
 EtherCAT makes a pure bus or line topology with hundreds of nodes possible without the limitations that normally arise from cascading switches or hubs.

 When wiring the system, the combination of lines with branches or drop lines is beneficial: the ports necessary to create branches are directly integrated in many I/O modules, so no additional switches or active infrastructure components are required.
 The star topology, the Ethernet classic, can also naturally be utilized.